AntaraArifa/Dp-1/README.md

-# SmsrtHire Job Portal
+# SmartHire Job Portal

 ## Project Overview

-SmsrtHire is a comprehensive job portal application that allows users to:
+SmsatHire is a comprehensive job portal application that allows users to:
 - Apply for jobs.
 - Build and manage resumes.
 - Manage job applications.